Jukebox (Priscilla Renea album)

-Jukebox is the debut studio album by American pop singer-songwriter Priscilla Renea.
+Jukebox is the debut studio album by American pop singer-songwriter Priscilla Renea, today known as Muni Long.
 It was released on December 1, 2009.
 The album received positive reviews and spawned two singles: "Dollhouse", which garnered mild success, and "Lovesick".

 Background

 Six out of the eleven songs on the album were solely written by Renea.
 Renea wrote many songs like stories, by beginning with the verses and working on a chorus later, to make the songs more soulful and heartfelt.
 Renea performed many of the guitar and piano pieces of the songs herself.
 The album was originally due for an October 20, 2009, release but it was delayed by over a month for additional recording to occur for the album.

 Critical reception

 The album received generally positive reviews from critics.
 Ivan Mitchell of Prefixmag called the album "abstract", stating: "lead single 'Dollhouse' is the kind of sassy, exuberant pop/rock/R&B hybrid that Rihanna would have probably done earlier in her career".
 He went on to say that "'Fixing My Hair' finds common ground with the flashy torch soul productions of the 1980s".

 Latifah Muhammad of ConcreteLoop stated that the album is "a delightful hybrid of poetic expression garnished with life lessons".
 She opined that "the theme of Jukebox revolves around the old saying 'you can catch more flies with honey than with vinegar' in that it manages to get a point across in a softer tone rather than boisterous and overbearing.
 Even though nothing really manages to ride above a steady boil, that's not always a bad thing.
 Jukebox is a pretty smooth ride null of any huge potholes or blunders, which is admirable and worth a good listen".

 The album was also reviewed favorably in Billboard.